Payaguá: History

-Decline.
+Decline

 By the early 18th century, the southern Payaguá were being overwhelmed by the Spanish.
 In 1730, the Spanish changed their policy of "fire and blood" to one of fostering friendly relations and trade with the Payaguá.
 By the 1740s some of the Payagua were engaged in supplying the Spanish settlers and cities with fish caught in the river.
 The Payaguá continued to resist adopting Christianity; in 1791 only two among them had become Christians, but a large scale baptism of Payaguá took place in 1792.
 A 1793 report described the Payaguá as "docile, noble, dedicated to working, subordinated to their superiors, and other good qualities."
 In the 19th century, the Payaguá became the river police of Paraguay, employed by the government to patrol the rivers and prevent people and goods from entering the country illegally.
 During the Paraguayan War (1864-1870) the Payaguá were organized by the Paraguayan government into a "Payaguá regiment", and transported wood and other supplies by barge from Asunción to more northerly cities.
 With their numbers already in decline due to disease, alcoholism, intermarriage, and integration, the war was a demographic disaster for the Payaguá as well as other Paraguayans.

 In 1896, the Encyclopaedia Britannica reported that a "subdued remnant" of the Payaguá lived in the Pilcomayo River delta, near Asunción.
-The last known Payaguá, Maria Dominga Miranda, died in 1942.
+The last known Payaguá, María Dominga Miranda, died in 1942 or 1943.